richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ### Cost Management → Monitoring
 Cost tracking currently focuses on the primary subscription; peered subscriptions (hosting Application Gateway and API Management) are not yet included.
-- RECOMMENDATION: Expand the centralized cost dashboard to ingest and display costs from the peered subscriptions alongside the primary subscription
+- **RECOMMENDATION**: Expand the centralized cost dashboard to ingest and display costs from the peered subscriptions alongside the primary subscription
-- RECOMMENDATION: Apply consistent tagging across all subscriptions (including the Application Gateway and API Management resource groups) to enable unified cost reporting
+- **RECOMMENDATION**: Apply consistent tagging across all subscriptions (including the Application Gateway and API Management resource groups) to enable unified cost reporting
-- QUESTION: Will the peered subscriptions be consolidated under the same billing scope, and how should budgets and alerts be configured to cover cross‑subscription expenses?
+- **QUESTION**: Will the peered subscriptions be consolidated under the same billing scope, and how should budgets and alerts be configured to cover cross‑subscription expenses?

 ### Budget Forecasting
 No proactive strategy is currently defined for forecasting expenses in line with **scaling demands**.

-- RECOMMENDATION: Use collected cost data to accurately forecast expenses as the user base expands
+- **RECOMMENDATION**: Use collected cost data to accurately forecast expenses as the user base expands
-- RECOMMENDATION: Establish a recurring process for reviewing spending trends and adjusting resource allocation based on real-world usage
+- **RECOMMENDATION**: Establish a recurring process for reviewing spending trends and adjusting resource allocation based on real-world usage
-- QUESTION: How will the customer integrate budget forecasting into scaling and resource planning decisions?
+- **QUESTION**: How will the customer integrate budget forecasting into scaling and resource planning decisions?

 <!-- ------------------------- ------------------------- -->